 Dimitri Pittas has performed on leading opera stages throughout North America and Europe, including debuts with the Bavarian State Opera, the Vienna State Opera, the Royal Opera at Covent Garden, and the Canadian Opera Company.
 He is a graduate of the Metropolitan Opera’s Lindemann Young Artist Development Program and has been heard on the Met stage as Rodolfo in La bohème, Macduff in Macbeth, Nemorino in L’elisir d’amore, and Tamino in Die Zauberflöte.
 For his debut with Canadian Opera Company as the Duke in Rigoletto, the Toronto Star said, “Dimitri Pittas comes off the best as the Duke of Mantua, with a flexible voice that can express real love and shallow desire with equal conviction.”

-Last season, Dimitri Pittas’ engagements included Rodolfo in La bohème with Opera de Paris, Opera National de Bordeaux, Dallas Opera, and Palm Beach Opera.
+The 2015-16 season included performances of Rodolfo in La bohème with Opera de Paris, Opéra National de Bordeaux, Dallas Opera, and Palm Beach Opera.
 He performed the title role of Don Carlo in a new production for Opera Philadelphia, Nemorino in L’elisir d’amore with Deutsche Oper Berlin, and Michele in the world premiere of La Ciocara (Two Women) by Marco Tutino, with San Francisco Opera.

 Mr. Pittas made two pivotal debuts in the 2013-2014 season, the first of which was with the Bolshoi Opera of Moscow, in the title role of Verdi’s Don Carlo, and secondly with the Hamburg State Opera as Oronte in Verdi’s rarity, I Lombardi.
 He also appeared as Rodolfo in La bohème and Riccardo in Un ballo in maschera with the Canadian Opera Company, and as Nemorino in L’elisir d’amore with Deutsche Oper Berlin.
 Mr. Pittas’ orchestral engagements of the 2013-2014 season included Verdi’s Requiem with Royal Concertgebouw Orchestra and the Baltimore Symphony Orchestra, Beethoven’s Symphony No. 9 with the Kansas City Symphony, and Mozart’s Requiem with the Lincoln Center Mostly Mozart Festival Orchestra.